Table of Contents

 create a document or when you modify the meta-data via the web UI's

 tab.
-Similarly the label
+Similarly the label tag has

-which is also referring to which
+the attribute mode which is also referring to which

 state the widget is currently in; all our labels above use the mode

-to indicate we always want the same text displayed.
+any to indicate we always want the same text displayed.

 One could, for example, set the label to be "Please Enter a Date" for mode

-and "Date" for mode view
+edit and "Date" for mode view.
+The

-full list of widget modes is edit
+full list of widget modes is edit,

-(to indicate both edit and
+view, any (to indicate both edit and

-.
+view), and hidden.
 The last of these is to allow a

 widget to be defined, but not displayed.